QuickFastly/NR-wiki/docs/Nova-Regna/World/Map/Ustonia/Ustonia.md

   </table>
 </div>

-Ustonia, officially known as the Federated States of Ustonia, or more commonly the FSU, is an expansive country and international superpower located on the continent of [[Yulentia]], encompassing its entire western half.
-Its capital, [[Northfair]], is located near the west coast in the northwestern state of [[Arkbay]].
-It is bordered by [[Destrea]] to the east and [[Osun Tanum]] to the north, also closely neighbored by [[Alastor]] to the northeast.
+Ustonia, officially known as the Federated States of Ustonia, or more commonly the FSU, is an expansive country and international superpower located on the continent of [Yulentia](../Yulentia), encompassing its entire western half.
+Its capital, [Northfair](Northfair), is located near the west coast in the northwestern state of [Arkbay](Arkbay).
+It is bordered by [Destrea](../Destrea/Destrea) to the east and [Osun Tanum](../Osun%20Tanum/Osun%20Tanum) to the north, also closely neighbored by [Alastor](../Alastor/Alastor) to the northeast.
 %% Northfair coordinates: La.
 5°58' Lo. -2°3' (?) %%

 Ustonia is a highly developed country with the world's largest population, a thriving semi-industrial economy, and an incredibly well-outfitted military thought to be elite in all aspects.
 Ustonia is also considered one of the world leaders in engineering, as well as military development, production, and training, and enjoys sweeping success in exporting these goods and services in particular.

 Ustonia held aggressive expansionist ideologies for a time and annexed many territories, most notably including a significant portion of Osun Tanum.
-Many wars were caused as a direct result of Ustonia's aggressive nature, eventually leading the people to grow weary and adopt a much more peaceful ideology through the [[Mistletoe Revolution]] of 1972, rescinding most of their annexations in the process.
-The only annexed areas from this time that have not been rescinded are [[Isla Sofia]], [[West Vastdal]], and [[South Macdon]].
+Many wars were caused as a direct result of Ustonia's aggressive nature, eventually leading the people to grow weary and adopt a much more peaceful ideology through the [Mistletoe Revolution](../../History%20&%20Events/Mistletoe%20Revolution) of 1972, rescinding most of their annexations in the process.
+The only annexed areas from this time that have not been rescinded are [Isla Sofia](Isla%20Sofia), [West Vastdal](West%20Vastdal), and [South Macdon](South%20Macdon).

 ## History

 Ustonia is the second youngest new nation in the world, being less than 400 years old as we know it, even before its formation.
-The overwhelming majority of the Ustonian population today is of Exilan descent, but the entire continent of Yulentia was populated almost exclusively by the Cirazan peoples prior to the settling of three colonies from nations in [[Ozen]]; With the assistance of the people of [[Torstrøm]] to navigate the sea, the colony of [[Roxware]] was settled by people of [[Manden]], the colony of [[Centralia]] was settled by people of [[Hartmond]], and the colony of [[Gravenwood]] was settled by people of [[Osterfeld]].
-The people of Torstrøm spoke only in their native language for all three of the long voyages - from planning to landfall - despite the vital importance of effective communication with the crew and settlers, which led to the [[Exilan]] settlers adoption of their language.
+The overwhelming majority of the Ustonian population today is of Exilan descent, but the entire continent of Yulentia was populated almost exclusively by the Cirazan peoples prior to the settling of three colonies from nations in [Ozen](../Ozen); With the assistance of the people of [Torstrøm](Torstr%C3%B8m) to navigate the sea, the colony of [Roxware](Roxware) was settled by people of [Manden](Manden), the colony of [Centralia](Centralia) was settled by people of [Hartmond](Hartmond), and the colony of [Gravenwood](Gravenwood) was settled by people of [Osterfeld](Osterfeld).
+The people of Torstrøm spoke only in their native language for all three of the long voyages - from planning to landfall - despite the vital importance of effective communication with the crew and settlers, which led to the [Exilan](../../Cultures%20&%20Ethnicities/Exilan/Exilan) settlers adoption of their language.

-In 1973, the states of [[Prestona]] and [[Verace]] defected from Destrea and declared to the world that they would become part of Ustonia instead.
+In 1973, the states of [Prestona](Prestona) and [Verace](Verace) defected from Destrea and declared to the world that they would become part of Ustonia instead.
 Ustonia, while they did not know of this in advance, shocked the world by immediately annexing the states in response and stationing an overwhelming military force along their borders to deter Destrean aggression.
-This action is still a subject of heated debate around the world, and was even used by Destrea to justify the [[Reclamation War]], but is generally believed to have been an acceptable action.
+This action is still a subject of heated debate around the world, and was even used by Destrea to justify the [Reclamation War](../../History%20&%20Events/Reclamation%20War), but is generally believed to have been an acceptable action.

 ## Geography